vxlcoder/RoassalDocumentation/documentation/Chart.md

 We will now review the script line by line.
 The first two lines define the data, expressed with the two variables `x` and `y`, we wish to visualize.
 Remember that the message `to:count:` defined a collection of 100 numerical values, ranging from `-3.14` to `3.14`.

-The class `RSChart` is a container of plots.
+The class `RSCompositeChart` is a container of plots.
 We add a new plot called `RSLinePlot` to the chart.
 The script ends with the value `c`, which visualizes the chart thanks to the Pharo inspector framework.

 Some decorations can be added to our script to annotate the graphics.
 Consider: